Causal inference methods for combining randomized trials and observational studies: a review: Application: Effect of Tranexamic Acid

-\modif{The direct causal effect of TXA on 28-day intra-hospital TBI-related mortality and on all cause intra-hospital mortality among traumatic brain injury patients is estimated by} \modif{a}djusting for confounding using the identified confounders and use additional predictors for the outcome model (\modif{17 confounding variables, complemented with 21 variables predictive of the outcome but not related to the treatment, see \citet{mayer2019doubly} for the detailed list and DAG}). \modif{We recall the results from this study of} the treatment effect estimation \modif{based on} either logistic regressions or generalized random forests \citep{athey_etal_AS2019}, denoted respectively by \textit{GLM} and \textit{GRF} in Table~\ref{tab:tbi_txa_results}.
-The doubly robust results (AIPW) in Table~\ref{tab:tbi_txa_results} show that from this study there is no evidence for an effect of TXA on mortality of TBI patients. \modif{ However, \citet{mayer2019doubly} also present IPW estimators which conclude on a possible deleterious effect.} In such a situation, the possibility to generalize the treatment effect from the RCT is also a step to comfort the results.

-The AIPW findings on the data---obtained prior to the publication of CRASH-3---are consistent with the main conclusion of the CRASH-3 study (no effect).
-Results are presented in Table~\ref{tab:tbi_txa_results}). \modif{I}n Appendix~\ref{sec:appendixdataanalysis}\modif{, we additionally recall results on sub-groups obtained by stratifying along trauma severity}.
+\modif{The direct causal effect of TXA on 28-day intra-hospital TBI-related mortality and on all cause intra-hospital mortality among traumatic brain injury patients is estimated by} \modif{a}djusting for confounding using 17 confounding variables.
+In addition, 21 variables predictive of the outcome but not related to the treatment are included (see \citet{mayer2019doubly} for the detailed \modiff{adjustment set}).
+We recall the results from this study \modiff{which put a focus on how to estimate treatment effects in the presence of incomplete data.} \modiff{The presented methods rely} either \modiff{on} logistic regressions or generalized random forests \citep{athey_etal_AS2019} for the nuisance components, denoted respectively by \textit{GLM} and \textit{GRF} in Table~\ref{tab:tbi_txa_results}.
+The doubly robust results (AIPW) in Table~\ref{tab:tbi_txa_results} show that from this study there is no evidence for an effect of TXA on mortality of TBI patients.
+These findings ---obtained prior to the publication of CRASH-3---are consistent with the main conclusion of the CRASH-3 study.
+However, the results from IPW conclude on a possible deleterious effect.
+In such a situation, the possibility to generalize the treatment effect from the RCT is also a step to comfort the results. \modif{I}n Appendix~\ref{app:trauma_strata}\modif{, we additionally recall results on sub-groups obtained by stratifying along trauma severity}.